RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 ```
   kubectl get rerc <Created RERC name>
 ```
-For example to view the status of the RERC named "rec1.ns1":
+For example to view the status of the RERC named "rerc1":
 ```
-  kubectl get rerc rec1.ns1
+  kubectl get rerc rerc1
 ```
 The output should be as below:
 ```
   NAME        STATUS   SPEC STATUS   LOCAL
-  rec1.ns1   Active   Valid         true
+  rerc1   Active   Valid         true
 ```

 Note:
   * As the 'STATUS' and the 'SPEC STATUS' are 'Active' and 'Valid' respectively it means the configurations are correct.
 In case of an error, view the RERC custom resource events and the Redis Enterprise operator logs.

 3. Generate the REAADB custom resource.
-Following is an example of a REAADB custom resource named "example-aadb-1" that is linked to the REC named: "rec1" with two participating clusters.
+Following is an example of a REAADB custom resource named "example-aadb-1" that is linked to the REC named: "rec1" with two participating clusters and database global configurations with shard count set to 3.
 ```
 apiVersion: app.redislabs.com/v1alpha1
 kind: RedisEnterpriseActiveActiveDatabase
 metadata:
   name: example-aadb-1
 spec:
-  redisEnterpriseCluster:
-    name: rec1
   participatingClusters:
-    - name: rec1.ns1
+    - name: rerc1
-    - name: rec2.ns2
+    - name: rerc2
+  globalConfigurations:
+    shardCount: 3
 ```

 Notes: